jacklevin74/xenminer/README.md

 The following are features and enhancements that are planned to be incorporated in future versions of this project:

-- **AMD and OpenCL Support**: We are actively working to fully support AMD GPUs and OpenCL.
 - **Windows Compilation Guide**: A detailed guide for compiling and installing on Windows is planned to assist Windows users in utilizing this tool more conveniently.
 - **Precompiled Versions**: We are planning to release precompiled versions to facilitate easier installations.